How much money do you need to save in your 20s, 30s, 40s, or 50s if you want to retire comfortably?

 Start saving if you can.
 However, if you are carrying high-interest debt (e.g. credit cards or personal loans), my advice is to pay that off first.

 Thereafter, focus on building an emergency fund that’s equivalent to 3-6 months of your expenses.
-Use a high-interest saving account to hold your emergency funds so you can easily access them if needed.
+Use a high-interest savings account to hold your emergency funds so you can easily access them if needed.

 If your employer offers a retirement or pension plan and offers to match your contributions, take them up on the offer.